 Common Seals

-Meet Babyface, Buddy, Bo and Jarvis, our resident Common Seals at the Cornish Seal Sanctuary.
+Meet Buddy, Bo and Jarvis, our resident Common Seals at the Cornish Seal Sanctuary.
 They are fun and friendly creatures and love to target feed with the animal care team.
-What is particularly special about our Common Seals is that they are family!
-Babyface is the father to Bo and Buddy, and is also thought to be the oldest common seal in captivity at 44 years old!
+What is particularly special about our Common Seals is that Bo and Buddy are brothers!

 Did you know?